Site Map

 Treatment

-Short-lived childhood tics are not treated.
+Short-lived childhood tics are usually not treated.
 Calling the child's attention to a tic may make it worse or cause it to continue.
 A non-stressful environment can make tics occur less often, and help them go away more quickly.
 Stress reduction programs or cognitive behavioral intervention may also be helpful.

 If tics severely affect a person's life, medicines may help control them.